 Rev. Dr. William Barber II delivered the 2018 Terry Sanford Distinguished Lecture.
 Barber founded the Forward Together Moral Movement that gained national acclaim with the Moral Monday protests at the North Carolina General Assembly in 2013.
 The protests drew thousands of people calling for the state government to embrace a moral public policy agenda, and resulted in 1,200 arrests.
 Barber is president of Repairers of the Breach and co-chair of the Poor People’s Campaign: A National Call for Moral Revival, a coalition of organizations fighting to end systemic racism, poverty, the war economy, environmental destruction and other injustices.

-Named for benefactor David M. Rubenstein, a Duke alumnus and chair of Duke’s Board of Trustees, this endowed lecture series promises to bring high-profile thought leaders and policy makers to campus each year starting in the 2015-2016 academic year.
+Named for benefactor David M. Rubenstein, a Duke alumnus and chair of Duke’s Board of Trustees, this endowed lecture series brings high-profile thought leaders and policy makers to campus each year.
+Previous speakers include James Clapper, the former director of national intelligence.

 THE CROWN LECTURE IN ETHICS

 Named for benefactor Lester Crown, the lecture was established to bring speakers to Duke to discuss ethical concerns in the arts, sciences, medicine, business and other fields.
 It was conceived of as a centerpiece in the Sanford School’s efforts to focus student, faculty and public opinion on the critical importance of ethical decision-making in the professions and public life.

 Crown is an enterprising businessman, active civic leader and chairman emeritus of Henry Crown and Company.
 Previous Crown lecturers include Bill Bradley, Jared Diamond, Shirin Ebadi, Marian Wright Edelman, Howard Gardner, Tony Kushner, Paul Rusesabagina, Julian Savulescu, Rebecca Skloot and Jody Williams.